A plate of pasta a la Carbonara

 How to ask What is Your Name? in Italian

-In this lesson, you’ll learn how to introduce yourself in Italian, how to ask someone What is your name? and how to respond properly.
-Let's begin!
+In this lesson, you’ll learn how to introduce yourself in Italian, how to ask someone What is your name?, and how to respond naturally and politely.
+Knowing how to say your name is one of the first and most important steps when learning a new language, as it helps you start conversations and make a good first impression.
+Let’s begin!

 There are two main ways to ask What’s your name? in Italian: